 Essential Oils

 Certain essential oils, such as eucalyptus and peppermint, are thought to repel woodlice.
-Spray these oils around potential entry points, infested areas or potential hangouts such as damp, dark spaces.
+Spray them around potential entry points, infested areas, or likely hangouts such as damp, dark spaces.

 Diatomaceous Earth